-- · Cleanliness of the samples and the sample preparation methods - Amount of time that the probe is exposed to the sample - · Overall system run time
+- · Amount of time that the probe is exposed to the sample - Overall system run time

-For information about tuning frequency, refer to the section: Calibration lons and Solutions on page 54.
+For information about tuning frequency, refer to the section: Calibration lons and Solutions.

 To order consumable parts and for basic service and maintenance requirements, contact a QMP or refer to the document: Parts and Equipment Guide.
 Contact a SCIEX FSE for all other service and maintenance requirements.